gtalus/GURPSInitTool/docs/combat.rst

 .. image:: _static/20_automation_options.png
    :align: left

+.. note:: These automations *only* apply to combatants with a type that has had automation enabled.

 Attack
 ~~~~~~
-Automated type combatants (ATC) with the 'Attacking' status that are not otherwise disabled or stunned will make their default attack at the start of their turn.
+Combatants with the 'Attacking' status that are not stunned or otherwise disabled will make their default attack at the start of their turn.
 Keep in mind that the attack is only printed to the log.

 Unconsciousness Checks
 ~~~~~~~~~~~~~~~~~~~~~~
-If an ATC is at 0 or fewer remaining HP, they make a consciousness roll at the start of their turn (before attacking, if enabled).
+If the combatant is at 0 or fewer remaining HP, they make a consciousness roll at the start of their turn (before attacking, if enabled).
 If they fail their status is set to Disarmed, Prone and Unconscious and their turn is skipped.

 Knockdown and Stunning
 ~~~~~~~~~~~~~~~~~~~~~~
 The Defense dialog prints Knockdown/Stunning calculations to the log.
-If this option is set, the results of those calculations are applied to ATCs.
+If this option is set, the results of those calculations are also applied to the combatant's status.

 Stun Recovery
 ~~~~~~~~~~~~~
-ATCs with mental or physical stun statuses will make checks at the start of their turn to recover.
+Combatants with mental or physical stun statuses will make checks at the start of their turn to recover.
 If they have the 'StunRecover' state, then they will automatically lose that state at the start of their next turn.

 Attacks
 -------

-Besides the attack automation, attacks can be triggered manually as well.
+Besides automated attacks, attacks can be triggered manually as well.
 Both the toolbar attack button and the initiative table right-click menu attack option cause all selected rows to report their default attack.
 The Attacks section of the detail panel also has an attack button which triggers the selected attack in the table.

 When attacks are reported, they do not trigger any further automation to apply the results to a target.
 This must be done manually or through the defense dialog.

-Attacks take into account the current position, and shock if that option has been enabled under automations.
+Attacks take into account the attacker's current posture.
+Shock is also applied if that option has been enabled.

 .. note:: Shock caused by damage is tracked by the tool even if the option to apply it to attacks is disabled.
 You can see the tracked values in the Temp/Debug section of the details panel.